-Fulfillment requests (also called subscription requests) are generated in case your customer purchased a product that is defined on the Connect platform and listed within a specified marketplace.
+Fulfillment requests (also called subscription requests) are generated in case your customers purchase a product that is defined on the Connect platform and listed within a specified marketplace.
 These requests are generated in case customers decide to cancel their order, if items or their quantity is changed, in case parameter data should be changed or updated, and so on.

 Fulfillment requests help Vendors, Distributors and Resellers to consolidate order fulfillment workflow and relevant state of the subscription objects on the platform.
 Therefore, Connect users can systematize product arrangements, subscription changes and order cancellations and streamline communication with business partners simply by approving or rejecting fulfillment request.